WQLR (FM)

-WQLR (94.7 FM) is a non-commercial religious radio station licensed to Chateaugay, New York.
+WQLV (94.7 FM) is a non-commercial religious radio station licensed to Chateaugay, New York.
 It is owned by the Educational Media Foundation and it airs EMF's national K-Love Contemporary Christian format.
 The station is a border blaster, targeting Greater Montreal and the Seaway River Valley.

-WQLR has an effective radiated power (ERP) of 11,000 watts.
+WQLV has an effective radiated power (ERP) of 11,000 watts.
 Its transmitter is on Old Hill Road in Ellenburg, New York, approximately 120 km southwest of Montreal.
 Its city-grade signal reaches the southwestern portion of Greater Montreal, while its Class C2 signal covers most of the largely English-speaking western neighborhoods of Montreal.
 In the eastern part of Montreal, where French predominates, the signal receives strong interference from co-channel CHEY-FM, Rouge FM's signal based in Trois-Rivières.